vikejs/vike-react/packages/vike-react-apollo/README.md

   },
   ({ code }) => <div>Loading country {code}</div>,
-  // The props `retry` and `error` are provided by vike-react-apollo ({ code, retry, error }) => (
+  // The props `retry` and `error` are provided by vike-react-apollo
+  // Other props, such as `code`, are provied by the parent component ({ code, retry, error }) => (
     <div>
       Failed to load country {code}